kamdem-arielle/devops_roadmap/devops_projects/Complete-Java-Stack-Nginx-Tomcat-MySQL-RabbitMQ-Memcached.md

 # 🚀Complete Java Stack Setup with Nginx, Tomcat, MySQL, RabbitMQ, and Memcached

-This guide provides a detailed walkthrough for setting up a complete Java application stack using multiple virtual machines (VMs).
-We'll start with a manual setup and later explore automation options.
+This guide is designed for beginners who are new to DevOps and want to learn by building a real-world application stack.It provides a detailed walkthrough for setting up a complete Java application stack using multiple virtual machines (VMs).

 ```mermaid
 graph TD